-The Provider agrees to comply with 7 AAC 81.120, Confidentiality and 7 AAC 81.150, Reports, and other applicable state or federal law regarding the submission of information, including the provisions of Section VI of this Agreement.
-The Provider agrees to submit any reporting information required under this Agreement and to make available information deemed necessary by DHSS to evaluate the effectiveness of service delivery or compliance with applicable state or federal statutes or regulations.
+The Provider agrees to comply with 7 AAC 81.120 - Confidentiality, and 7 AAC 81.150 -Reports, and other applicable State or federal laws regarding the submission of information, including the provisions of Section VI of this Agreement.
+The Provider agrees to submit any reporting information required under this Agreement and to make available information deemed necessary by DOH to evaluate the effectiveness of service delivery or compliance with applicable state or federal statutes or regulations.

-The Provider agrees to provide state officials and their representatives access to facilities, systems, books and records, for the purpose of monitoring compliance with this Agreement and evaluating services provided under this Agreement.
+The Provider agrees to provide state officials and their representatives access to facilities, systems, books and records for the purpose of monitoring compliance with this Agreement and evaluating services provided under this Agreement.